rockkytb/SoftEngII-P08-SPG/README.md

 2. CONFIRMED = confirmed by farmer on monday
 3. DELIVERED = delivered by farmer on tuesday evening

-## LIST OF APIs (not updated anymore, use swagger: http://localhost:3001/api-docs )
+## LIST OF APIs (not updated anymore, to check all API use swagger: http://localhost:3001/api-docs )

 ### http://localhost:3000 is the default path